(Feature available only in Premium Edition)

 Note: Two factor authentication will take effect only if both the two steps are performed.
 Also, two factor authentication will be applicable only for the users for whom it is enforced through Step 2.
 All other users will be allowed to login to PMP through the usual way.

 Before enabling the two factor authentication, decide on the technology you wish to use.
-At present PMP supports TFA through the following two options:
+At present PMP supports TFA through the following four options:

 Click the respective links to know more and proceed setting up the required TFA technology.